-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 The current merger filing thresholds in China are as follows:

-- The combined Chinese turnover of all participating undertakings in the preceding fiscal year was at least RMB 4 billion and the individual Chinese turnover of at least two of the participating undertakings in the preceding fiscal year was at least RMB 400 million.
+- The combined Chinese turnover of all participating undertakings in the preceding fiscal year was at least RMB 4 billion and the individual Chinese turnover of at least two of the participating undertakings in the preceding fiscal year was at least RMB 800 million

 ‘Turnover' refers to revenue generated from selling goods and providing services, with deductions made for applicable turnover taxes and surcharges.
 Key guidelines for calculating turnover include the following:

-- Typically, the State Administration for Market Regulation (SAMR) relies on the audited financial statements of a party for the fiscal year closest to the date when the transaction documents were executed.
+- Typically, the State Administration for Market Regulation (SAMR) relies on the audited financial statements of a party for the fiscal year closest to the date on which the transaction documents were executed.

 - The turnover of each party involved in the merger is assessed at the group level, considering all revenues of direct or indirect affiliates but excluding sales within the same corporate group.

-- To determine turnover generated from China, the location of the customers is used as a reference.
+- To determine turnover generated from China, the location of customers is used as a reference.

 - For financial institutions such as banks, insurers, licensed security investment companies and licensed fund management companies, turnover should be multiplied by 10% when calculating the thresholds.

-- Where one entity acquires a specific segment of another entity and the latter loses control over that segment, the turnover of the target should only include the revenue generated by that particular segment.
+- Where one entity acquires a specific segment of another entity and the latter loses control over that segment, the turnover of the target should include only the revenue generated by that particular segment.

 SAMR may launch an investigation into a transaction that falls short of meeting the specified thresholds if there are reasonable grounds to believe that the transaction has the potential to impede competition.